dynamsoft-docs/document-normalizer-docs/introduction/index.md

 ### Document scanning and archiving

 In government or large corporations, we want to keep an electronic version of paper documents.
 We often do so by taking photos or scanning of the documents.
 However, the captured document images might not be uniformed.
 You may encounter images taken with different angles, lightings, clearness…etc. With DDN, you can normalize the document images with ease.
-DDN also provide various settings so you can customize the outcome of the normalized document image to meet your needs.
+DDN also provides various settings so you can customize the outcome of the normalized document image to meet your needs.

 ## Cross-Platform Programming Languages